| CHAPTER H8 THE AGE OF AQUINAS (1300 - 2nd COMING) |

 the knowledge of good and evil.
 A failed (because its effects were temporary)

-it was too obvious.
-Satan, a quick learner known for his subtlety, then used
+was too obvious.
+Satan, a quick learner known for his subtlety, then used the

-instinctive appeal of philosophy meant it was just a matter of time before
+names and the instinctive appeal of philosophy meant it was just a matter of

-Christians took the bait by thinking this way: “God is the Creator.
-He must
+time before Christians took the bait by thinking this way: “God is the Creator.

-have created Reason to reveal His Natural Laws because He said, ‘Let us Reason
+He must have created Reason to reveal His Natural Laws because He said, ‘Let us

-together.’
-Therefore, Reason and Natural Law aren’t really pagan, they’re
+Reason together.’
+Therefore, Reason and Natural Law aren’t really pagan,

-Christian!”
-Yes, the Natural Law angle worked as planned and Aquinas opened the
+they’re Christian!”
+Yes, the Natural Law angle worked as planned and Aquinas

 Are

-Satan’s rebellion, the execution of King Charles I, the American Declaration of
+rebellion, Satan’s rebellion, the execution of King Charles I, the American

-Independence, the idea of religious freedom, and the young man’s claim that
+Declaration of Independence, the idea of religious freedom, and the young man’s

-he’d killed King Saul – to name just a few, fill you with a loathing disgust?
+claim that he’d killed King Saul – to name just a few, fill you with a loathing

-Would your wife tell a lie and sleep with someone if you ordered her to, like
+disgust?
+Would your wife tell a lie and sleep with someone if you ordered her

-Sarah did with Abraham?
-Does the very idea of democracy offend you as Satanic?
+to, like Sarah did with Abraham?
+Does the very idea of democracy offend you as

-If you say no to any part of those questions you are infected: Your answer of
+Satanic?
+If you say no to any part of those questions you are infected: Your

-no was instinctive; it came from Reason – not God’s word, because
+answer of no was instinctive; it came from Reason – not God’s word,

-Biblical authority has been supplanted by right and wrong so that
+because Biblical authority has been supplanted by right and wrong

-you actually think you have the authority/prerogative to decide what is good
+so that you actually think you have the authority/prerogative to decide what is

-and bad.
+good and bad.
 If you are infected there is only one cure.
-You must live, sleep, eat,
+You must live, sleep,

-breathe, walk, talk, read, study, and meditate on the Bible day and night.
-If
+eat, breathe, walk, talk, read, study, and meditate on the Bible day and night.

 as the pop quiz you just took – you can be saved.
 And if you don’t, “Get thee